Cambrian quarry: Mechanisation

 The steam locomotive was replaced by a Motor Rail 'Simplex' machine in 1921.
 It was a 20 hp bow-frame model, weighing 2.5 tons, and fitted with a Dorman twin-cylinder petrol engine.
 The steam locomotive was sold on, and saw further service at the Carrington Road Brickworks, near Davyhulme, Greater Manchester.
 By 1930, the cylinders of the Simplex required reboring, and the company bought a new engine, exchanged it over a weekend, and then sent the old one away to be rebored.
 A second petrol locomotive was obtained in 1929 from F C Hibberd, as the Simplex was too wide to work the Aberlas workings at the western end of the quarry.
 It was a 10 hp 'Planet' machine with a 4-cylinder Meadows engine and weighed 1.75 tons.
-After closure of the quarry, the Simplex was sold to the Penmachno Slate Quarry near Betws-y-Coed, where it lasted until 1964, but there is no record of the Planet being sold, and it was probably scapped on site.
+After closure of the quarry, the Simplex was sold to the Penmachno Slate Quarry near Betws-y-Coed, where it lasted until 1964, but there is no record of the Planet being sold, and it was probably scrapped on site.